emccorson/onsenguide/GUIDE.md

 ```

 `savePokemon` is called when a save button is pressed.
 It receives the number of
-the Pokemon we want to save (if you're not familiar with Pokemon, each Pokemon
+the Pokémon we want to save (if you're not familiar with Pokémon, each Pokémon
 has a unique number), and a reference to the particular save button that was
 pressed. `savePokemon` simply calls `addPokemonToGrid` (not yet defined) then
 closes the expandable list item.

 Now we need to define `addPokemonToGrid` in `saved.html`.
 For now let's just
-store the Pokemon number in an array.
+store the Pokémon number in an array.
 Put this in the `<script>` tag of
 `saved.html`:

 ```javascript